aosabook/500lines/pedometer/chapter.md

 ### measure_distance

-The distance is simply measured by miltuplying our user's stride by the number of steps.
+The distance is measured by miltuplying our user's stride by the number of steps.
 Since the distance depends on the step count, the measure method calls it after the step count has been calcualted, and keeps the method private so that an outside class can't call in before the measure_steps.

 ### measure_time

-Time is also a trivial calculation, dividing the total number of samples (the number of points in our parser's filtered_data attribute) by the rate (samples/second).
-Time then, obviously, is returned in numbers of seconds.
+Time is calculaed by dividing the total number of samples (the number of points in our parser's filtered_data attribute) by the rate (samples/second).
+Time, then, is returned in numbers of seconds.

 Things to Note: